 Skipping ropes are amazingly versatile and very portable, there’s never a reason to miss a workout.
 Whether you’re new to the world of skipping or you’re trying to perfect your double-under technique, there’s a rope that’s well suited to your level.

-It’s so portable, which means that skipping rope can be done anywhere that you take your rope.
+It’s so portable, which means that skipping can be done anywhere that you take your rope.
 You’ll burn major calories while skipping, and it can help with your bone density and breathing efficiency.